Acute Myeloid Leukemia (AML) Treatment

 In a stem cell transplant, the bone marrow stem cells of a person with cancer are replaced.
 Before the transplant, high doses of chemotherapy are used to destroy the cancer cells.
 Then, replacement stem cells are provided by a donor.
 This is called an allogeneic transplant.2

 Or, if the stem cells of the person with cancer were removed before they received chemotherapy, those cells are put back in their body.
 This is called an autologous transplant.
-Allogeneic transplants are more common than autologous transplants.2
+Allogeneic transplants are more common than autologous transplants when treating AML.2

 Targeted therapy

 Targeted therapies are cancer treatments that block or slow the spread of cancer.
 They do this by interfering with specific areas of cancer cells involved in cell growth.
-They may focus on specific features that are unique to cancer cells.1,2
+They may do this by focusing on specific features that are unique to cancer cells.1,2

 While chemotherapy drugs often destroy cancer cells, targeted therapy usually blocks the growth of those cells.
 Targeted therapies may be used along with chemotherapy to treat certain types of AML.1,2